hedronvision/bazel-make-cc-https-easy/README.md

 As with all platform-dependent C/C++ in Bazel, you'll need to set up [`platform_mappings`](https://bazel.build/concepts/platforms#platform-mappings) until Bazel resolves its outstanding issues.

 It's not hard if you know what to to do, but can be tricky to figure out.
 If you'd like help with this, please let us know over at https://github.com/hedronvision/bazel-make-cc-https-easy/issues/4

+#### If you're compiling for Linux...

+You'll need to make sure you have the libcurl development headers installed so you can use them from your code.

+Run `sudo apt-get install libcurl4-openssl-dev` (Debian/Ubuntu) or the equivalent for your distribution.
+For install instructions for other distributions, see libcurl entries here: https://everything.curl.dev/get/linux.
+And, as always, if you learn things that would help future users, please file a PR or issue.

 ### Second, make network requests from your C++ code.